KBryan/Scaffold_Reach_UI/README.md

 ## Available Scripts

-In the project directory, you can run:
+Start with git clone to your local directory, you can run:

 ### `yarn install`
 Then
 ### `yarn start`